YTsaurusQueue API

 Creating a queue is no different from creating a regular ordered dynamic table.

-For the most complete metrics/statistics, we recommend adding the $timestamp and $cumulative_data_weight columns to the table schema.
+To ensure that your graphs and statistics are comprehensive, we recommend adding the $timestamp and $cumulative_data_weight columns to the table schema.

 Creating a consumer